ZoeMacf/perfect-fit/README.md

 In order to ensure that Perfect Fit is accessible to all users, all pages were checked using [WAVE](https://wave.webaim.org/) (Web accessibility evaluation tool) was used to ensure that the site was accessible to all users and followed semantic standards.

+To ensure accessibilty was met all forms, inputs and anchor tags had aria-labels added to them.
+Some of the pages which required user authentication or adding items to the bag could not be tested but the same changes were made.

 ## Bugs

+As bugs were found during development they were added to the project board and moved to fixed when resolved.
+However the following bugs could not be fixed.

+#### Toast Notification Close Button
+Custom CSS and even Bootstrap classes would not update the styling of close button - even using ```!important``` did not fix the issue.

+#### User Submitted Puzzles Link
+During development a page was created for User Submissions which would display the relevant posts for logged in user.
+Initially the list would display but trying to create a link to the post would fail, I was unable to resolve this error even with Tutor Support - there seems to be an issue with using the product id.

+Due to this the user submissions list has been temporarily removed from the final deployed code till it can be fixed.

 ## Deployment